bernedom/bernedom.github.io/_posts/2024-01-18-cmake-library-setup.md

 thumbnail: images/cmake-logo.png
 ---

-**Creating a library with CMake is simple.
-To make it easy portable, we will also add proper symbol visibility and installation.**
+**Creating a clean library that has proper symbol visibility and installation instructions mit sound difficult.** However with CMake it is relatively straight forward to set up, even if there are a few things to consider.
+Actually creating creating a library is as simple as invoking the `add_library()` command and adding the sources to it.
+When it comes to setting up the installation instructions and symbol visibility properly there is a bit more to it.
+There are also some small, but useful things like defining the version compatibility of the library that make the life of developers a lot easier if done properly.
-CMake is arguably one of the most popular build systems for C++ projects and many open source projects and companies use it.
-Creating a library is as simple as invoking the `add_library()` command and adding the sources to it.
-However, there are a few things to consider when creating a library with CMake.

 In this post, we will go through the steps to create a library with CMake, including proper symbol visibility and installation.
 All the code for this post is available as [a template on GitHub](https://github.com/bernedom/CMake_Library_Template)

-## Creating a library in a nutshell
+## Creating a library with CMake - A quick overview

 When configuring for a library with CMake we need to do the following things: